 This work is comprised of two complementary research programs:

-Complementary support for the initiative has been provided by the Kauffman Foundation and Stichting DOEN.
+Complementary support for the initiative has been provided by the Kauffman Foundation, Stichting DOEN, and Citibanamex.

 This research has been conducted in association with the Global Entrepreneurship Research Network.
 GERN is a working coalition of institutions funding research as a tool in realizing the full potential of entrepreneurship to create inclusive prosperity on a global scale.
 Its objectives are to develop a next generation of entrepreneurship research, share lessons and knowledge and establish open, standardized data resources.

 All GALI-related publications can now be found in the Publications Library.

 We offer accelerator partners we work with free analysis of their cohorts over time.
 To learn more about what we offer, check out our benefits guide.
 For a detailed description of how we interact with our accelerator partners, visit entrepreneurdata.com.

 What we offer.
 Our program conducts a baseline survey, and follow-on surveys of the entire applicant pool (both those who are selected for your program and those who are not selected) every six months.
 In return, we offer analysis on how your cohort performs over time, which can be useful for measurement and evaluation, to drive strategy, or to report to investors.